Skip to content

 Events

-Your hook can trigger on a variety of different events.
+Your hook can emit on a variety of different events.
 An event is defined by its type and its name.

 There are five event types to choose from:

-Use filter hooks when you want the hook to fire before the event.
-Use action hooks when you want the hook to fire after the event.
+Use filter hooks when you want the hook to run before the event.
+Use action hooks when you want the hook to run after the event.

 Filter

-Filter hooks act on the event's payload before the event is fired.
+Filter hooks act on the event's payload before the event is emitted.
 They allow you to check, modify, or cancel an event.

-Below is an example of canceling a create event by throwing a standard Directus exception.
+Below is an example of canceling a create event by throwing a Directus error.

 js